Drala Mountain Center Code of Ethics

 As an organization, we will hold ourselves accountable by creating clear policies and procedures that staff, teachers and board follow.
 Additionally, we will hold ourselves accountable to the Code of Ethics by following the provisions of the Grievance Procedure.

-Should the SMC Grievance Procedure find an ethical violation or other misconduct on the part of a respondent participant, teacher, or staff member, such respondent will be held accountable and be given fair consequences, including, as appropriate, reprimand and warning, education opportunities, reconciliation processes (if desired by the harmed party), dismissal from the property, termination of employment or teaching privileges, permanent banning from the property, and/or reporting to civil or criminal enforcement authorities.
-SMC will report any allegations of abuse or neglect toward a minor or vulnerable adult to the Larimer County Sheriff’s Office and other appropriate authorities.
+Should the DMC Grievance Procedure find an ethical violation or other misconduct on the part of a respondent participant, teacher, or staff member, such respondent will be held accountable and be given fair consequences, including, as appropriate, reprimand and warning, education opportunities, reconciliation processes (if desired by the harmed party), dismissal from the property, termination of employment or teaching privileges, permanent banning from the property, and/or reporting to civil or criminal enforcement authorities.
+DMC will report any allegations of abuse or neglect toward a minor or vulnerable adult to the Larimer County Sheriff’s Office and other appropriate authorities.